yusuf1980/yusoftimages/README.md

 delete unwanted pictures in directory.
 Feature resize and crop all images.

-#Delete unwanted pictures in directory
+# Delete unwanted pictures in directory, resize and crop
 ______

 Call, ex: